Linux Administrator

 LVM provides flexibility in managing storage space by allowing logical volumes to span multiple physical disks.

-Q17. write script to echo line repeatedly
+Q. Write a script to echo a line repeatedly.

 Script to echo a line repeatedly